msu-dia-de-ciencias/spring-2024-GR/index.md

 # Volunteers

-For MSU students wanting to help with this event, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSeE-FB6JSl1ySsEUaVx69DP0vD7dv-_TUZhxpFylovAFiFpTA/viewform).
+For MSU students and activity leaders wanting to help with this event, please download and sign the required forms for the event [here](./Forms/dia-de-ciencias-cbc.pdf).
+Once the form is filled and signed, please submit them on our [registration form](https://docs.google.com/forms/d/e/1FAIpQLSeE-FB6JSl1ySsEUaVx69DP0vD7dv-_TUZhxpFylovAFiFpTA/viewform).

 # Contact